 - Forego processed foods.
 You’ve probably heard that processed foods are full of chemicals and additives known to be harmful for human consumption.
 Typically, they come packaged in single-use plastic.
 This one decision can make your life healthier while creating less waste.

 - Worry less.

 - Give up negative self talk.
 Spend less energy repeating the same self-negative scripts.
 Studies show positive self-talk is a powerful tool for stress management, physical health, and productivity.
 An interesting exercise I learned is to write down your daily negative thoughts as they come, the ones most common.
 Then underneath each, counter the thought with a positive truth.
 Then cross out the negative completely, until all you’re left with are positive, self-affirming truths.

 - Make a shorter to-do list.

-- Choose gratitude over a want.
+- Choose gratitude.
 In the barrage of advertising triggering countless desires throughout the day, intentionally choose gratitude.
 Choose to see what you have as enough and the shiny sparkle of your want will fade in comparison.